inkarkat/vim-ShowTrailingWhitespace/README.md

 - Neovim does not have the TerminalOpen event; don't use it then, to avoid startup errors.
 (Patch by subnut.)
 - Exempt the "xxd" filetype used e.g. by the Hexman plugin ([vimscript #666](http://www.vim.org/scripts/script.php?script_id=666)).
+- ENH: The plugin now inspects the linked highlight group and switches to its foreground color if your chosen colorscheme does not define a background color there, to avoid that no trailing whitespace highlighting can be seen.
+  This logic can be disabled through g:ShowTrailingWhitespace\_IsAutomaticBackground.
+Thanks to subnut for raising this issue and providing a suggestion on how to fix that.

 ##### 1.10    11-Jul-2020
 - The default g:ShowTrailingWhitespace\_FilterFunc now also skips highlighting